Trim Shut Down — Best Trim App Alternatives in 2026

 - Outside the US?
 Trim and Rocket Money won't work.
 Emma covers the UK/EU with bank linking; Subgrove and Bobby work anywhere because they never touch your bank.

-The lesson most Trim users learn: negotiation services and subscription trackers are different tools.
-Pick the one that matches the problem you actually have — or run a negotiator once to cut your bills, and a tracker year-round so they never creep back up.
+The lesson most former Trim users take away: negotiation services and subscription trackers are different tools, and betting your whole workflow on one app that then shuts down is how you end up here.
+Run a negotiator once to cut your bills if you like — but keep a tracker you control year-round, so they never creep back up.